How to Become a UK Solicitor After LL.M in 2026-027 – Full SQE Guide for International Students

 People Also Ask

-1. Can I become a solicitor in the UK after LL.M. as an Indian student?
+1. Can I become a solicitor in the UK without an LLB?

 3. Do I need an LL.M. to qualify for SQE in the UK?